Zaid-Ajaj/the-elmish-book/chapters/dev-flow/styling-with-sass.md

 ### What about LESS?

-Another languagae that compiles to CSS is [Less](http://lesscss.org) which similar to Sass but is a bit different.
-You can use Less instead of CSS for the same reasons as to why you would use Sass: your team members are familiar with it or you want to override the behaviour of a third-party framework like AntDesign which is built with React and Less.
-The workflow is similar, add the [less-loader](https://github.com/webpack-contrib/less-loader) and its dependencies (the [less](https://github.com/less/less.js) compiler) to your webpack configuration and import a stylesheet file that has extension `.less` from the entry point of your Elmish application.
+Another language that compiles to CSS is [Less](http://lesscss.org) which is similar to Sass but is a bit different.
+You can use Less instead of CSS for the same reasons as to why you would use Sass: your team members are familiar with it or you want to override the behaviour of a third-party framework that is built with Less.
+The workflow is similar: add the [less-loader](https://github.com/webpack-contrib/less-loader) and its dependencies (the [less](https://github.com/less/less.js) compiler) to your webpack configuration and import a stylesheet file that has extension `.less` from the entry point of your Elmish application.

 ### Further Reading